Coko-Foundation/Kotahi/packages/component-review/src/components/reviewers/Reviewer.md

-A grid block that displays information about a reviewer of a version.
+A visual representation of the Reviewer of the system.

 ```js
 const user = () => ({